MolBIFFM/diana/README.md

 sets referenced below are included in this repository.

 ## Configuration

-A configuration file specifies an array of workflows executed sequentially.
-Multiple configuration files are processed concurrently.

 A workflow consists of the assembly of a protein-protein interaction network, the identification of its densely interacting communities and their statistical analysis with respect to the enrichment of Gene Ontology terms and Reactome